CChampness/EditAnywhere/README.md

 It is implemented as a Progressive Web App (PWA) such that it can be installed on your desktop or on a mobile device.
-Is uses local storage on the device, both in an IndexedDb database, as weel as in LocalStorage.
+Is uses local storage on the device, both in an IndexedDb database, as well as in LocalStorage.
 When the app comes up, it loads any text that has been saved in the LocalStorage or in the IndexedDb.
 Any time the editor loses focus, the text is saved to Local Storage and the IndexedDb.
 HTML, CSS, and JavaScript for the app are all cached so that the app can continue to work while offline.